yumerchalashkan/spring-boot-mongodb-atlas-crud/README.md

 You need to have MongoDB Atlas installed and running.
 You need to have Java 17 installed.
 You need to have Maven installed.
-Running the API
-To run the API, you can use the following command:

-mvn spring-boot:run

 The API will be available at http://localhost:8080/.